 The weather is gorgeous, so where should you go to eat?
 Someplace with a patio would be nice, wouldn’t it?
-Today, we’ve gathered our big list of the best patios in Nashville and listed them by neighborhood.
-This is your go-to resource all summer long for everything from huge patios to small ones that provide highly coveted seats!
+We’ve gathered a list of the best patios in Nashville and grouped them by neighborhood.
+This is your go-to resource all spring, summer and fall for everything from huge patios to small ones that provide highly coveted seats!
 We didn’t cover the entire county, but we got a very good start.

 12th Avenue South